 M/s.
-Vishal Dewang & Associates, practicing Company Secretary was appointed as a Secretarial Auditor under the provision of section 204 of the Companies Act, 2013 for the FY22, in the Board Meeting held on May 20, 2021.
-The Report of the Secretarial Auditor for the FY22 is annexed to this report as Annexure - I. The Report does not contain any qualification.
+Vishal Dewang & Associates, practicing Company Secretary was appointed as a Secretarial Auditor under the provision of section 204 of the Companies Act, 2013 for FY 2022 - 2023.
+The Report of the Secretarial Auditor for FY 2022 - 2023 is annexed to this report as Annexure - I. The said Secretarial Audit Report does not contain any qualifications, reservations, adverse remarks, or disclaimer.